 Sullivan Hardware & Garden

-Each of the four locations across town offers a wide variety of real and artificial trees for families to take home.
-To get even more into the holiday spirit, sign up for a wreath crafting workshop, or book a ride aboard the Sullivan Express at the Keystone location — in addition to family-friendly journeys to meet Santa, it even offers an adult-only beer and wine experience.
+Each location offers a wide variety of real + artificial trees.
+To get even more into the holiday spirit, sign up for a wreath crafting workshop or book a ride aboard the Sullivan Express at the Keystone location.
+In addition to family-friendly journeys to meet Santa, it also offers an adult-only beer and wine experience.

 Gore’s Christmas Trees

-Since 1962, Gore’s has been serving all of Indy’s festive foliage needs with seven different varieties of trees to choose from, ranging from five to 19 ft.
+Since 1962, Gore’s has been filling all of Indy’s festive foliage needs with seven different varieties of trees to choose from, ranging from 5 to 19 ft.
 The lot also sells wreaths and garlands.

 Watts Christmas Tree Farm